End of retail era in St. Paul as Midway Shopping Center tenants move out

 “We are committed to this corner,” said Nancy Rosenberg, one of Applebaum’s daughters who is co-owner of Big Top.
 “This is the corner where we built our business.”

 A couple of years ago, Big Top moved from its longstanding location to the former Perkins restaurant to make way for Allianz Field.
-During the riots, Big Top was heavily damaged by fire, and the family is currently looking at business options including possibly finding a new location.
+During the riots, Big Top was heavily damaged by fire, and the family is now looking at options including finding a new location.

 “It was a very sad way to end this era,” Rosenberg said.